 Beyond Clueless (Charlie Lyne, 2014)

-This movie was my biggest disappointment of the festival so far.
-I hesitate to even spend much time writing about it.
+This movie was, unfortunately, a bit of a disappointment.
 I had hoped that a film that billed itself like this – “all will be revealed as Beyond Clueless leads viewers through Hollywood’s treacherous teen years and out the other side” – would be loads of comprehensive fun, but the movie failed to provide historical context of the cinematic teen experience earlier than 1994.
-There was no mention of John Hughes, much less Rebel Without a Cause, and the film really just seemed to serve as an excuse for the director/writer/editor to put shoddily conceived montages of his favorite teen movies up on the movies.
-Since he looked very young – and admitted in the Q&A that these were the films he had grown up with – I certainly understand how he would be more knowledgeable about the films of the last 20 years than of previous eras.
-But to completely ignore the historical context and evolution of the genre is, for me, inexcusable.
-It’s too bad, since Mr. Lyne was very articulate and clearly aware of previous teen trends (someone else asked the question of “why only these movies?” – which I had been about to ask), yet refused to acknowledge them on screen.
+There was no mention of John Hughes, much less Rebel Without a Cause, sadly.
+Director Lyne admitted in the Q&A that these were the films he had grown up with, and that’s why he focused on them.
+I understand, but it’s too bad, since Mr. Lyne was very articulate and clearly aware of previous teen trends (someone else asked the question of “why only these movies?,” which I had been about to ask), yet never acknowledged them on screen.
 This film might work for some, but did not for me.